SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.12.md

 From now on, the StandAloneBpaExecutor executable has to be run with administrative privileges.
 When the executable is run, a UAC box will now appear, asking for administrative access.

-#### DataMiner Cube - Visual Overview: EPM card Visual pages now only displayed when page-level properties “Chain” and “Field” both match \[ID_27392\]
+#### DataMiner Cube - Visual Overview: EPM card Visual pages now only displayed when page-level properties 'Chain' and 'Field' both match \[ID_27392\]

 In an EPM environment, you can assign Visual Overview pages to chains and fields by setting the page-level *Chain* and *Field* properties.